botovida/secure-api/README.md

 Note: **Ensure that values entered are integers else, an error will be thrown**

-c) On successful acceptance of payment details upon user request, the following response is expected:
+c.
+On successful acceptance of payment details upon user request, the following response is expected:
 ```
   "data": {
     "status": 201,